fwanjohi/voltus-interview-server/README.md

 ```

 ## NOTES:
--	Did not implement Authentication/Authorization – Assumption that any system will have that
+-	Did not implement Authentication/Authorization – **Assumption that any system will have that**
 -	Did the UI just to show **REAL-TIME Updates for acknowledgment**
 -	Created only CRUD endpoints necessary for the Take home (Some methods were added for convinience using postman)
--	Did not manage to get CI/CD working (bummer)
+-	Did not manage to get CI/CD working (bummer) **working on Docker Images**
 -	Could not deploy UI to the cloud (another bummer)

 ## Summary: